yccgroup/pfe-python-models/README.md

 containing the following files:

-* `log` records some basic statistics for the MC/RE sampling, as well as the RAFEP estimation of Z for this sample and the given thresholds. `Z_est(inf)` is the RAFEP estimation without removing any outliers (i.e. technically with threshold = infinity) while `Z_est(t)` is the RAFEP estimation for threshold value `t`.
+* `log` records some basic statistics for the MC/RE sampling, as well as the RAFEP estimation of Z for this sample and the given thresholds. `Z_est(0.0)` is the RAFEP estimation without removing any outliers (i.e. technically with threshold = 0.0) while `Z_est(t)` is the RAFEP estimation for threshold value `t`.
 * If `save = yes` was given in the `[trajectory]` section:
   * `Traj.dat` contains the samples, one per line (space-separated coordinates).